Koenkk/zigbee2mqtt.io/docs/advanced/zigbee/02_improve_network_range_and_stability.md

 To change the Zigbee channel Zigbee2MQTT uses you have to set the [`channel` in `configuration.yaml`](../../guide/configuration/zigbee-network.md).

+## Interference from other 2.4 GHz devices
+Any device using the open 2.4 GHz spectrum could interfere with Zigbee such as Bluetooth or gaming devices like Logitech “Unifying” or “Lightspeed” or Razer “Hyperspeed Wireless”.

 ## Adding more routers to your network
 In a Zigbee network, each router will extend the range of the network ([read more about this](./01_zigbee_network.md)).
 Almost all AC powered devices will serve as a router.